The following is written for candidate advice, guidance and potential employment protection.

 Complaints should normally be made within 14 days of an incident or of the matter coming to the client or seafarer’s attention.
 This time limit can be extended provided good reasons are supplied for not making the complaint sooner.
 The company will aim to respond to any complaint within a further 14 days.

 Clients and seafarers can make a complaint verbally, in writing, or by email to company Director, Nicola Morgan (email@example.com).
 If a client or seafarer makes a complaint verbally, a record of that complaint will be made and the client or seafarer will be provided with a written copy.
 If this remains unresolved we will bring it to the attention of the appropriate representative of the flag state.

 - Wilsonhalligan provide details of our emergency contact details on the ‘Contact Us’ page of our website – specifically, the mobile numbers of our directors, managers and consultants.

 - Wilsonhalligan will prohibit the use of means, mechanisms or blacklists intended to prevent or deter qualified seafarers from gaining employment.

 - Wilsonhalligan does not discriminate and welcomes applications from all individuals.

-Wilsonhalligan, are contracted to provide suitably qualified individuals to our Clients.
+Wilsonhalligan are contracted to provide suitably qualified individuals to our clients.
 By registering with us, you are agreeing that the information you provide to us is always authentic and an accurate representation of your experience, training, qualifications and marine medical status.
-You also agree to keep us updated with any renewal or update of certification and marine medical compliance.
-If engaged you will also need to provide your employer or their representatives with your full qualifications, certificates of training and medical document together with any other paperwork they may reasonably request.
+You also agree to keep us updated with any renewal or update of certification (including medical).
+If engaged you will also need to provide your employer or their representatives with your full qualifications, certificates of training and medical documentation together with any other paperwork they may reasonably request.